-Responsibility of the Ordering Practitioner
+Responsibility of the Requesting Practitioner

-Medical practitioners and/or facilities requesting livery, ambulette, or non-emergency ambulance services are responsible for ordering the medically appropriate mode of transportation for the Medicaid enrollee.
+Medical practitioners and/or facilities requesting livery, ambulette, or non-emergency ambulance services are responsible for requesting the medically appropriate mode of transportation for the Medicaid enrollee.
 A basic consideration for this should be the enrollee's current level of mobility and functional independence.

-The transportation ordered should be the least specialized mode required based upon the enrollee's current medical condition.
-For example, if the enrollee does not require personal assistance, but cannot walk to public transportation, livery service, not ambulette service, should be ordered.
+The transportation requested should be the least specialized mode as required based upon the enrollee's current medical condition.
+For example, if the enrollee does not require personal assistance, but cannot walk to the nearest public transportation, livery service, not ambulette service, should be requested.

-Any ordering practitioner or entity ordering transportation on the practitioner's behalf that orders transportation services deemed not to meet the above rules may be sanctioned according to 18 NYCRR §515.3.
+Any medical practitioner or entity requesting transportation on the practitioner's behalf that requests transportation services deemed not to meet the above rules may be sanctioned according to 18 NYCRR §515.3.